O1sims/Hestia/README.md

 Using your browser, navigate to `localhost:3000`, here you will see a front page with a search bar.
 You can search for whatever you like... but since there are only 1,500 properties, you may want to use the search term, `holywood` or `east belfast` or just `belfast` to get a list of properties.
 Each property should have some analysis that suggests whether it is overvalued, undervalued or correctly priced.

 Along with search, a user can also analyse the price estimation of their own properties and upload details of their property to the database.
 It will then be searchable.

+To get an overview of the backend, please look at the Swagger documentation `localhost:5000/swagger/` and have a play there!